Hydrodynamic interpretation of generic squeezed coherent states: A kinetic theory: Preliminaries

+At this point, we refer to \ref{appendix:squeezed coherent states}, in which we give a brief summary of the derivation of the squeezed coherent state wave function.
+Note that this derivation is mostly based on Littlejohn's construction \footnote{\ref{appendix:squeezed coherent states} involves only those points that are immediately relevant for us which does not give the full credit to the original paper.} \cite{Littlejohn:1985}.
+For example, substituting eq.~(\ref{eq:U_prop}) into eq.~(\ref{eq:psi_U_psi_0}) with $\left| \psi_0\right\rangle=\hat{T} \left(\mathbf{z_0}\right)\left| \mathbf{0}\right\rangle$ gives

-Thus, regardless of what the initial state is, one can make use of a fiducial, ground state in order to obtain the final state.
+where the phase function $\gamma (t)$ is given by eq.~(\ref{eq:Phase_Littlejohn}).
+This means that regardless of what the initial state is, one can make use of a fiducial, ground state in order to obtain the final state.
 This might seem counter intuitive at a first glance.
 However, note that the information about the initial phase space vector is already included in the symplectic matrix $\mathbf{S}$ and its quantum counterpart $\hat{M}(\mathbf{S})$.